-- After reviewing the materials provided by the client, there is no evidence to show the prospect would be a high risk for the firm.
+- After reviewing the client materials, there is no evidence to show the prospect would be a high risk for the firm.

 - We are appropriately staffed to meet the needs of the prospect or can become staffed through temporary or permanent hires.

 - The proposed fees meet our established minimums, are adequate to achieve our desired realization, and meet the client’s needs.

 Designate who will be Involved in the Process